bmuller/endon/README.md

   repo: MyModule.Repo
 ```

 The `repo` should be the name of the [Ecto.Repo](https://hexdocs.pm/ecto/Ecto.Repo.html) in your application.
+You can alternatively set this per schema module.

 ## Usage